Haivision/srt/test/TESTS_HOWTO.md

 The macro `SRTST_REQUIRE` can be used to check if particular feature of the test environment is available.
 This binds to the `TestEnv::Available_FEATURE` option if used as `SRTST_REQUIRE(FEATURE)`.
-This macro makes the test function exit immediately with success and prints the information that the test is forced to pass due to unavailable features.
+This macro makes the test function exit immediately with success.
+The checking function should take care of printing appropriate information about that the test was forcefully passed.

-To add more environment availability features, add more `TestEnv::Available_` methods.
+To add more environment availability features, add more `TestEnv::Available_*` methods.
 Methods must return `bool`, but may have parameters, which are passed next to the first argument in the macro transparently.
-Availability can be tested internally, or taken as a good deal from options, as it is currently done with the IPv6 feature - it is declared as not available when the test application gets the `-disable-ipv6` option.
+Availability can be tested internally, or taken as a good deal basing on options, as it is currently done with the IPv6 feature - it is declared as not available when the test application gets the `-disable-ipv6` option.

 It is unknown what future tests could require particular system features, so this solution is open for further extensions.